Number Lab logo with rainbow colors fanning out towards the right

 What do we do?

-At the Number Lab, directed by Dr. Eric Wilkey, we investigate the neurocognitive mechanisms that support mathematical thinking and how learning and development shapes the brain.
+At the Number Lab, directed by Dr. Eric Wilkey, we investigate the neurocognitive mechanisms that support mathematical thinking and how learning and development shape the brain.
 We do this to better understand the ways that children develop effective math skills.
 We believe this relies on an intentional two-way conversation between those who study cognition and educators.
 Through our research, we hope to inform educational tools that will support students of all ages and abilities.
 Through our engagement with educators, we hope to bring context, relevance, and purpose to the study of the human brain.

 How do we do it?